 There's no getting around it, we all need to go.
-And who wants to trek across a muddy field in the rain?
-Check out Steph's best camping loos...
+And who wants to trek across a muddy field in the rain to the loo?
+Check out Steph's best camping toilets...

 The khazi, the bog, the John… whatever you call your toilet, there's no getting around the fact that we all need to go.
 There’s nothing worse than having to dig a hole or leave the comfort of a warm tent or van to cross a muddy field in the rain just so you can use a smelly, crowded toilet block.

-And in these Covid times, there’s no guarantee that the loos will actually be open when you get there.
 Having your own personal portable toilet as part of your camping gear takes a lot of the hassle out of camping, especially if you need a wee in the middle of the night.
-Plus it helps with social distancing as you’re self contained, so you're not sharing your space with all and sundry.
+Plus it helps avoid picking up any nasty bugs as you’re self contained, so you're not sharing your space with all and sundry.

 There’s no reason nowadays for not taking a portable camping toilet with you on your travels.
 But with so many to choose from, how do you pick the loo for you?
 Fear not, we’ve done the hard work for you.
 Read the buying guide below for the bottom line on portable camping toilets.